Sudo-Raheel/Potentiostat_cp2k_implementation/README.md

 Currently, the repository contains benchmarks and the workflow of the algorithm.

 The full code and an in-depth explanation of the changes will be added to the repository once the paper is published.
+Till the publication, the exact thermo-potentiostat code cannot be shared, However the basics of implementation in cp2k is provided in

 ## Code Workflow and Benchmarks